 ROS, an open-source project, provides a common framework for robotics applications.
 ROS is heavily utilized by the research community for service robotics applications, but its technology can be applied to other application areas, including industrial robotics.
 ROS capabilities, such as advanced perception and path/grasp planning, can enable manufacturing robotic applications that were previously technically infeasible or cost prohibitive.

 - Provides a one-stop location for manufacturing-related ROS software.

 - Striving towards software robustness and reliability that meets the needs of industrial applications.

-- Does not replace any one technology entirely, rather it combines the relative strengths of ROS and existing technology, combining ROS high-level functionality with the low-level reliability and safety of an industrial robot controller, as opposed to replacing any one technology entirely.
+- Combines the relative strengths of ROS and existing technology, combining ROS high-level functionality with the low-level reliability and safety of an industrial robot controller, as opposed to replacing any one technology entirely.

 - Stimulates the development of hardware-agnostic software by standardizing interfaces.

 - Provides an "easy" path to apply cutting-edge research to industrial applications by using a common ROS architecture.

 - Provides simple, easy-to-use, well-documented application programming interfaces.

 - Custom inverse kinematics for manipulators, including solutions for manipulators with greater than six degrees-of-freedom.